 Hockey Canada's board chairs defend organization's leadership, decisions

-Hockey Canada's board chairs, past and present, played defence under House of Commons questioning of its handling of alleged sexual assaults and how money was paid out in lawsuits.
+Hockey Canada's board chairs, past and present, played defence under House of Commons questioning of the hockey body's handling of alleged sexual assaults and how money was paid out in lawsuits.

 Canada's sports minister Pascale St-Onge and victims rights advocate Sheldon Kennedy are among people telling Hockey Canada leadership to step down in order to change the organization's culture.

-Skinner says toxic behaviour exists throughout society and suggesting that it's somehow a specific hockey problem, or to scapegoat hockey as a centerpiece for toxic culture is counterproductive to finding solutions.
+"Toxic behaviour exists throughout society," Skinner said.
+"Suggesting that toxic behaviour is somehow a specific hockey problem, or to scapegoat hockey as a centerpiece for toxic culture is, in my opinion, counterproductive to finding solutions, and risks overlooking the change that needs to be made more broadly, to prevent and address toxic behaviour, particularly against women."

 She and Brind'Amour were grilled on why Hockey Canada president and chief executive officer Scott Smith had not been fired or why an expensive public relations firm was hired to conduct damage control.

+"What we have heard is there is a call for a new perspective.
+Hockey Canada has secured an outside perspective.
+We're taking steps to change how we communicate," Skinner said.
-Skinner says the board does not share the view that Hockey Canada should be making more leadership changes at this time.

-She adds that as a board, ``we continue to support the C-E-O and management.''
+"Our board does not share the view that Hockey Canada should be making more leadership changes at this time.
+As a board, we continue to support the CEO and management."

+Maintaining leadership stability during a tumultuous time for the organization, currently under a governance review and with board elections looming in November, doesn't come at the expense of the culture change, Skinner said.

+Edmonton Oilers chair Bob Nicholson, who was Hockey Canada's president and CEO from 1998 to 2014, did not appear, but has been asked by the committee to appear at a future hearing.

 Among other revelations that followed was Hockey Canada's admission it drew on minor hockey membership fees to pay for uninsured liabilities, including sexual abuse claims.